Robert Johns: 202-888-7472, Email click here

 Dr. George Fenwick, President of American Bird Conservancy, is a fan of BF coffee.
 “Millions of acres of small shade coffee farms have been destroyed to make way for sun-tolerant coffee — an industrialized, chemical-dependent system that renders what had been prime bird habitat into the ecological equivalent of a parking lot,” he says.

-Several studies document the value of shade grown coffee to birds.
 Unfortunately, by some estimates, more than 40 percent of the shade coffee farms in Latin America have already been lost to meet the demand for sun coffee, which is cheaper to produce and sell.

 Americans drink one-third of the world's supply of coffee.
 Although they are increasingly turning to shade-grown and organic blends, their acceptance of these industrialized production methods have been the driving force behind the shift from traditional, shade-grown coffee to habitat-destroying sun coffee.
 Unfortunately, the decisions made at the supermarket or specialty shop have a profound effects on birds.